ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 > How many security exceptions are accepted because of delivery timelines?

-These questions are uncomfortable.
+These questions are useful precisely because they are uncomfortable.

-That is why they are useful.

 They move the conversation away from individual blame and toward system design.

 A Director does not need more vulnerability noise disguised as visibility.

-A Director needs to understand whether the organization is becoming better at not producing the same risk again.
+They need to understand whether the organization is becoming better at not producing the same risk again.

 ## Findings Should Create Guardrails

 A finding should not die inside a ticket.

-If a vulnerability is fixed only in the affected component, the organization has removed one instance of the problem.
+If a vulnerability is fixed only in the affected component, the organization has removed one instance of the problem, not the condition that allowed it to exist.

-Not the problem.

-This is the key difference between remediation and improvement.
+That is the difference between remediation and improvement.

 Remediation asks: